-- 1. Monthly Payment Plan: The first of 12 monthly tuition payments is due on June 5.
-In order for June to be refundable, the student must be withdrawn through the Admissions Department by May 31.
+- 1. Monthly Payment Plan: The first of 12 monthly tuition payments is due on June 5 and is non-refundable.
 The last payment is due on May 5. - 2.
 Annual Payment Plan: Payment is due in full on June 5.
 If it is not paid by June 10, the status may be changed to the monthly payment plan.
 If the student does not attend school, we will refund the amount equal to 11 monthly payments.

-Tuition is calculated on an annual basis but is prorated for the remainder of the year for students who enroll on the Tuesday following Labor Day.
+Tuition is calculated on an annual basis but is prorated for the remainder of the year for students who enroll on September 1 or later.